December 7, 2021 6-8-the-number-system

 Once students have mastered the addition of integers, then adding rational numbers becomes quite simple for them, assuming that they can accurately add and subtract fractions and decimals.
 The downloadable graphic organizer can be used for adding or subtracting any rational numbers.

-Adding and subtracting rational numbers is one of the gateway foundational skills for high school math and beyond.
+The addition and subtraction of integers and rational numbers is one of the gateway foundational skills for high school math and beyond.
 As teachers, we should do our best to make sure that every student can add integers fluently before having them attempt subtraction of integers, and later adding and subtracting rational numbers.
 Using the downloadable graphic organizer will help your struggling students understand this key concept.